 I was recently out with a friend when he showed me some of his work on Flickr.
 What immediately struck me, other than how good his images were, is that they had a consistent look.
 All of them had a nice clear white border around them as well as a thin black Keyline.
 This made … Continue reading Better Looking Flickr Images

 A couple of weeks back I had a clear out in my study.
 I have shelves full of books and decided to throw out many of the older ones.
 I also have stacks of old note books full of random jottings so I pulled out and ripped up all the used pages.
-It wasn’t until I came to develop some Infrared film from my trip to Malham that I realised I had ripped up all my developing notes – gulp.
+It wasn't until … Continue reading Don’t do this if you shoot film

 I had a bit of a scare over the holidays that made me realise how sloppy I have become with my backup process.
 At one time I was pretty rigorous in processing and backing up my images.
 Everything went into a holding area on my hard drive which was duplicated to a second hard drive. … Continue reading Something to Say Again

 It seems that my previous post created a bit of a stir with a few requests for a tutorial added to the site and many more sent by email.
 I have therefore bowed to public pressure and added a tutorial to my Lenscraft site describing how the image was captured and then processed.
 There may … Continue reading How I Created the La Paz Image

 In my last post I shared an example of the false infrared colour technique and explained how it was achieved.
 I also confessed that in general I don’t like the effect, although in some cases it does work well.
 I thought it would be good to share another example that I think works reasonably well … Continue reading Another Example of False Infrared Colour